 Notes:

-Funds which invest at least 80% of their assets in Sterling denominated (or hedged back to Sterling), Triple BBB minus or above corporate bond securities (as measured by Standard & Poors or an equivalent external rating agency).
-This excludes convertibles, preference shares and permanent interest bearing shares (PIBs).
+Funds which invest at least 80% of their assets in Sterling denominated (or hedged back to Sterling), Triple BBB minus or above corporate bond securities.

 Notes:

 Funds which invest at least 80% of their assets in Sterling denominated (or hedged back to Sterling) fixed interest securities.
-This excludes convertibles, preference shares and permanent interest bearing shares (PIBs).
 At any point in time the asset allocation of these funds could theoretically place the fund in one of the other Fixed Interest sectors.
 The funds will remain in this sector on these occasions since it is the Manager's stated intention to retain the right to invest across the Sterling fixed interest credit risk spectrum.

 Notes:

-Funds which invest at least 80% of their assets in Sterling denominated (or hedged back to Sterling) below BBB minus fixed interest securities (as measured by Standard and Poors or an equivalent external rating agency).
-This includes unrated bonds but excludes convertibles, preference shares and permanent interest bearing shares (PIBs).
+Funds which invest at least 80% of their assets in Sterling denominated (or hedged back to Sterling) below BBB minus fixed interest securities.

 Notes: